LeoTheMighty/Pillars/README.md

 # Pillars
 ###### Author: Leo Belyi

+## Testing

+Clone this repo, `yarn install`, then `yarn start` and that should bring up your browser with the product.

 ## Abstract

 Essentially, Pillars is based on the idea that humans are generally happiest when following a largely pattern-based